 Often, the smaller and relatively unknown gardens are more enjoyable that the larger city gardens.
 Less people for a start.
 True, there is generally a smaller collection of roses, but that is not always the case.

 Take a look at the gardens presented here.
-They maybe from small towns and cities, but don't let that fool you - they still have much to offer the rose enthusiast.
+Some of them might be from small towns and cities, but don't let that fool you - they still have much to offer the rose enthusiast.

 Located near the Murray river, and the NSW southern border, is the "Australian Inland Botanic Gardens".
 Definitely worth a look, if you happen to be in that area.
 The slideshow is a selection of roses and scenic shots taken over the 2008-2009 summer season.